Ammar-cheema/Microsoft-Clone/README.md

 # Microsoft-Clone

 Technologies : {Html and tailwindCss}

 Its a frontend Project.

 In this we just clone the microsoft official website.

+to run this use just open it on the browser.